ParAlg/largescalegraphs/index.md

 <b> Abstract:</b>
 This talk will cover a few new parallel algorithms on classic graph problems such as single-source shortest-paths (the rho-stepping and the delta\*-stepping algorithms), biconnectivity (the vertex-labeling algorithm), and strongly connected components (the BGSS algorithm).
 These algorithms are simple and have good theoretical guarantees on work, span, and space.
 In addition, this talk will discuss a new data structure, the parallel hash bag, that can maintain the vertex subset in many graph algorithms efficiently, and the local-search technique that can accelerate many traversal-based graph algorithms.

+<b>Title: Scaling up Hierarchical Agglomerative Clustering to Trillion-Edge Graphs</b>  <em>([Jakub Łącki][kuba])</em>

+<b> Abstract:</b>
+Hierarchical agglomerative clustering (HAC) is a simple and widely popular clustering method known for its high empirical quality.
+However, the applications of HAC on large datasets have been limited by the high computational cost of the existing implementations.
+Addressing this limitation has been an elusive task, as the algorithm has been believed to be inherently sequential and computationally expensive.

+In this talk we study the HAC problem on edge-weighted graphs assuming the widely-used average linkage similarity function.
+We first give conditional hardness results showing that HAC requires time that is super-linear in the input size, and cannot be parallelized efficiently, formalizing the commonly held intuitions about the algorithm.
+We then show how both of these limitations can be bypassed by allowing approximation.
+Namely, we show that 1+ε approximate HAC can be implemented in near-linear work and polylogarithmic depth.

+Finally, we show that our ideas lead to highly scalable HAC implementations.
+In a shared memory parallel setting (i.e., on a single machine) we obtain an over 50x speedup over the best existing baseline.
+Moreover, in the distributed setting, we demonstrate that our implementation scales to graphs containing trillions of edges.

 <b>Title: Recent Advances in Parallel Graph Partitioning</b> <em>([Lars Gottesbüren][lars])</em>